jclegras/jclegras.github.io/content/posts/special-permissions.md

 stat -c "%a %A %U:%G" special-directory/

 775 drwxrwxr-x jclegras:docker
-# On crée un répertoire en 775 d'UID:GID jclegras:docker
+# Create a directory with 775 permissions and UID:GID jclegras:docker

 $ touch special-directory/my-file && \
   stat -c "%a %A %U:%G" special-directory/my-file

 664 -rw-rw-r-- jclegras:jclegras
-# Le fichier créé a pour GID celui de mon utilisateur courant
+# The file created has the GID of my current user

 $ chmod g+s special-directory/ && \
   stat -c "%a %A %U:%G" special-directory

 2775 drwxrwsr-x jclegras:docker
-# On remarque l'octet de haut niveau fixé à 2 (setgid)
+# We notice the highest-order octet set to 2 (setgid)

 $ stat -c "%a %A %U:%G" special-directory/my-file

 664 -rw-rw-r-- jclegras:jclegras
-# Les permissions du fichier existant ne bougent pas
+# The permissions of the existing file do not change

 $ touch special-directory/my-file2 && \
   stat -c "%a %A %U:%G" special-directory/my-file2

 664 -rw-rw-r-- jclegras:docker
-# Le nouveau fichier créé obtient le GID du répertoire dans lequel il est créé
+# The new file created inherits the GID of the directory in which it is created

 $ touch my-file3 && \
   stat -c "%a %A %U:%G" my-file3